40net-cloud/forticnapp-pov-toolbox/CWPP/Windows/README.md

 ├ 3.
 Deployment using Lacework PowerShell Script  without a Configuration File.
 ├ 4.
 Verify.
 ✅ Reference Links

+- Adds a local firewall rule to allow the agent to communicate with Lacework FortiCNAPP.
+- Optionally configures a Windows Defender exclusion for the agent.

 ✅ Just Side Note: Other Installation Methods for Windows Servers Supported
 ```
 ## ✅ 1.
 Create New Access Token: